cakwok/Cisco-Tender-Response-Bot/README.md

 TenderBot 1.0 - Casca Kwok

-The bot is built in an aim to automate TCP/IP networking tendor response process, to enhance efficiency from searching tendor parameters, just by input network equipment model into a list to save hours of effort!
+As part of network presales engineers daily life, during tender response days, we are used to spend  hours to dig out tendor parameters, responding physical dimensions/MTBF/ambience temperature/product weight, because there seems no automation tools and yet, each time the targeted equipment model/parameters required,  are not surprisingly in different combinations.
+Thus, leveraging the hardwork before may not be good template for the next.
+Might be it's more straight forward if just google it again.
+Might be if there's a tool to automate the web searching, life could be easier.

+Therefore, TenderBot 1.0 was built.
+It also helped me to build a dataset from sketch for vendor MTBF parameters with much more ease.

-TenderBot 1.0 supports information returned by .html format
+TenderBot 1.0 supports information returned by .html format (pdf is not supported).

 Setup
 ----------------